Esri/maps-app-android/README.md

 ![App](https://raw.githubusercontent.com/Esri/maps-app-android/master/maps-app.png)

 ## Features
-* Dynamically switching basemaps
+* Dynamically switch basemaps
-* Place Search
+* Place search
 * Geocode addresses
 * Reverse geocode
-* Routing
+* Route
+* Sign in to ArcGIS account

 ## Development Instructions
 The Maps App Android project is an Eclipse Android Application Project which can be directly cloned and imported into Eclipse.